 We are thrilled that you are interested in attending IBCS!
-We want to make the admission process easy for you.
-Simply follow the roadmap below to find out how to apply.
+The admission process is easy.
+Simply follow the roadmap below to start your college training.

 Road to College

 Fill out the online application.
 It’s free and easy.

 - Include your personal testimony.